leticiaseixas/wai-list-of-courses/content/index.md

 ref: /teach-advocate/course-list/   # Translators, do not change this
 changelog: /teach-advocate/course-list/changelog/  # NEW: set up a changelog so it's ready for later
 acknowledgements: /teach-advocate/course-list/acknowledgements/  # NEW: delete if don't have a separate acknowledgements page.
 And delete it in the footer below.
+license: creative-commons   # NEW: delete if not creative-commons

 description:  # NEW: add a 150ish-character-description for social media   # translate the description
 # image: /content-images/wai-course-list/social.png  # NEW: image for social media (leave commented out if we don't have a specific one for this reource)